GeekTrainer/help-desk-bot-lab/CSharp/exercise3-LuisDialog.md

     }
     ```

-1. Next, create the `EnsureTicket` method which will validate if any entity was identified, if not prompt the user to enter the missing entities.
+1. Next, create the `EnsureTicket` method which will validate if any entity was identified, and if not, prompt the user to enter the missing entities.

     ``` csharp
     private async Task EnsureTicket(IDialogContext context)